jahnfirth/Portfolio_Python_Basics/README.md

 Here you will find projects & exercises, large & small, that I have been working on.
 A collection of notebooks are from the IBM Data Science course.

 Get in touch: jahnfirth [at] gmail [dot] com

-Here you will find projects, large and small, that I have been working on.
-A collection of notebooks are from the IBM Data Science course mixed with personal projects of interest.